 11. Unfit for large scale business:

-The limited managerial capability, financial resources, and risk with private property makes sole proprietorship unfit for large scale operation.
+The limited managerial capability, financial resources, and risk with a private property make sole proprietorship unfit for large scale operation.
 This system of business is thus not afforded for large scale operation.

 Most of the business forms have certain ups and downs.
 Be it a corporate governing or a sole proprietor, it has its advantages as well as disadvantages.
 The above mentioned are single proprietorship advantages and disadvantages.